 RELATED READING: A-Z Uses for your Dishwasher

-Believe it or not, I actually do NOT use laundry detergent at all!
+Believe it or not, I actually don’t use laundry detergent!

-I’ve been washing without detergent for a few years now and our clothing is still super clean.
+I’ve been washing without detergent for a few years now and our clothes are still clean.
 I can’t even begin to calculate how much money this has saved us over the years!

 RELATED READING: 10 Life-Changing Tips When You’re Overwhelmed With Laundry